johnjung/ochre-image-gallery/README.md

 - An instructor browses the result set and selects 50 results per page.
 - The instructor cuts and pastes the URL, expecting their students to see interesting result 11.
-- Students click the link, taking them to a search result page with only only 10 results.
-They should be able to see interesting result 11.
+- Students click the link.
+They should see results 1-50, including interesting result 11.